mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-initialization of the `Particle`s is much simpler now
-so is drawing, and updating. all of the interesting logic related to the particle system is comfortably in the `ParticleSystem` class.
+drawing and updating is also simpler. implementation details of the particle system are now comfortably in the `ParticleSystem` class.

 ### scene
 test the code, showing lots of particles exploding